fmresearchnovak/stigma/README.md

 "Browse" and locate the folder containing your install of openjdk, and hence its "bin" folder, which contains both "keytool" and "jarsigner":
 <br/><img src="https://user-images.githubusercontent.com/107204379/177006414-08fab1f6-a1da-48c1-a172-6bce6887da4a.png" width=50% height=50%>

-### Limitations
-Stigma has many limitations.
-It can only track very limited sources of sensitive information (GPS, IMEI, Device Phone Number) and it can lose track of that sensitive information as the target application operates.
-Additionally, the detection of network connections / transmission is very primitive and may not catch many instances.
-Extensive future research and improvments are ongoing.

-Stigma is currently "beta" software.
-Numerous bugs and limitations exist, which limit broad compatibility with many Android apps.
-It is intended to be a tool for computer science researchers working in (a) smali byte-code instrumentation or (b) dynamic information flow tracking.

 # Utilities and Auxiliary Programs